auth0/laravel-auth0/README.md

 - [Management](./docs/Management.md) — Using the SDK to call the [Management API](https://auth0.com/docs/api/management/v2).
 - [Users](./docs/Users.md) — Extending the SDK to support persistent storage and [Eloquent](https://laravel.com/docs/eloquent).
 - [Events](./docs/Events.md) — Hooking into SDK [events](https://laravel.com/docs/events) to respond to specific actions.
+- [Deployment](./docs/Deployment.md) — Deploying your application to production.
 - [Octane](./docs/Octane.md) — We do not support using the SDK with [Octane](https://laravel.com/docs/octane) at this time.

 You may also find the following resources helpful: